 Amazon Gift Cards

 If you purchase Amazon gift cards at a retailer that accepts PayPal and then load the gift card value into your Amazon account, it’s like using PayPal to buy on Amazon (just in a roundabout way).
 For example, you can go online to BestBuy.com and purchase an Amazon card using your PayPal credit and choose the “pick up in store” option to get the card the same day.
-Then you can redeem the gift card on Amazon and spend it at your leisure.
+You can then redeem the gift card on Amazon and spend it at your leisure.

 Which Option Is Best?